 Begin with Books

 My daughter is a book lover, so we naturally turned to some books to help us begin the process of potty training.
 I also began taking my daughter in the bathroom with me so she could see the process and begin to understand what to do in there.
 She often liked to take her “potty book” in there with her and look at it while she sat.

-If your child has sensory or behavior responses with being in the bathroom environment, you will want to check out the other posts in the Functional Skills for Kids Therapy blog hop today for more detailed ideas and suggestions.
+If your child has sensory or behavioral responses with being in the bathroom environment, you will want to check out the other posts in the Functional Skills for Kids Therapy blog hop today for more detailed ideas and suggestions.

 Prepare the Environment

 Address all these before you start potty training with your child.
 A few things we did to our bathroom was to make sure a step stool was accessible at all times as well as the potty chair or step stool that my daughter used to sit on the toilet.

 When we first started, we also had an extra potty seat in the living room in case we could not make it to the bathroom in time.
 I tried to keep this to a minimum though because I wanted her to associate the bathroom with actually going to the bathroom, not in the living room or kitchen.
 However, it will depend on your child and their needs so keep that in mind when you are setting up.